RoCE - Rocky

 PFC storm

-A malfunctioning NIC on a host may not be able to receive any traffic from the network and keeps sending PFC pause frames towards the switch.
+A malfunctioning NIC on a host may not be able to receive any traffic from the network and keeps sending PFC pause frames toward the switch.
 Since lossless switch paths do not drop packets but decline receiving more packets when their buffers fill up, if the end-port queue is stuck for a long time, the buffers fill up not only for the target switch, but also on all switches with problematic port queues in the traffic forwarding path.
 This leads to endless PFC pause frames, also called a PFC storm, being observed on all switch ports along the path to the traffic source.

 PFC Watchdog (PFCWD) on Nexus 9000